 For Shunt calibrations a CAL resistor is used to simulate a load.
-The CAL resistor is are adjusted without user intervention.
-The transducer must be connected to the 700 Series instrument and it must be unloaded
+The CAL resistor is automatically switched and both zero and gain are adjusted without user intervention.
+The transducer must be connected to the 700 Series instrument and it must be unloaded during the calibration.